paul-eff/SmallAdditions/README.md

 ### Admin features:
 - Inventory see of players
 - Enderchest inventory see of players
+- Ninjajoin (no "joined server" message when player joins server)
 ### Ideas and WIP:
 - Chunkloading (WIP)
 - Add armor and general items to tool refill